jmswaney/thesis/source/17_conclusion.md

 associated with maturation, Zika virus infection, and culture protocol variations were quantified.
 In this analysis, the distance from the organoid surface was repeatedly identified as an important factor in predicting orgnaoid cytoarchitecture.
-This supports the hypothesis that cerebral organoids are affected by nutrient transport limitations.
+This supports the hypothesis that neurodevelopment is affected by nutrient transport limitations in current cerebral organoid models.

 To address these nutrient transport limitations, an orgnaoid vascularization strategy is presented using two-photon stereolithography to directly print